asdstory/Single_Particle_Analysis/bfactor_plot.md

     ############ typically no need to change anything below this line
     #######################################################################
 ``````
-## It should be noted that, here we submit jobs to Biowulf using "sbatch" command and want to use GPU (queue_name='gpu'), refine_mpi=9 means you want to use 9 MPIs.
-Moreover, the exact GPU node used (e.g. K80, P100) is usually the same as the Refine3D job you defined.
+### It should be noted that, here we submit jobs to Biowulf using "sbatch" command and want to use GPU (queue_name='gpu'), refine_mpi=9 means you want to use 9 MPIs.
+Moreover, the exact GPU node used (e.g. K80, P100) is usually the same as the Refine3D job you defined here in this script.

 # Step 03 - Run the script
 - [ ] ./bfactor_plot.py